deezicypher/getTicket/README.md

-# getTicket
+# GetTicket

 ## A Microservice application.

-A scalable E-Commerce app using Microservices built with Node, React, Docker and Kubernetes
+A scalable E-Commerce app using Microservices built with Node, React, Docker and Kubernetes.
+The PERN Stack(Postgres,Express,React and Nodejs)